oroinc/documentation/user_guide/channel_guide1.rst

 3. Fill the Channel with Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As it was mentioned above, *Channel Entities* define types of instances that can be collected and processed in the System for the channel.
+As mentioned above, *Channel Entities* define types of instances that can be collected and processed in the system for the channel.

 You can assigned an Entity to a Channel instance from the "Entities" tab that you will see when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.